-This article shows how to export a Revit model and import it into SimScale for simulations.
-This answers the following frequently asked questions:
+This article explains different ways to export a Revit model and import it into SimScale for simulations, thus answering the following frequently asked questions:

 - Can I export Revit models to SimScale?

 SimScale supports the following Revit CAD export formats:

 - STL (.STL)

 It is possible to directly export a model as .RVT, and then upload it to SimScale.

 - Save your model as a ‘Project’:

 Then name the file, and choose the location where it will be saved:

 It is now ready to be uploaded to SimScale.

 Revit supports a direct ACIS file export.
 Once the model is ready and watertight without gaps, users can export it from Revit using File –> Export –> CAD Formats –> ACIS (SAT).